 Freezing fresh blueberries is super easy to do, and it’s great to have them on hand when they’re not in season for adding to smoothies, juice blends, muffin batter and more.

-A blue and white colander filled with fresh blueberries.
-A box of blueberries sits next to the colander.
+A blue and white colander filled with fresh fruit.
+A box of fruit sits next to the colander.

 Choosing The Best Blueberries